Homestead Hydro

 The 'Oops' Moments (Learn from My Mistakes)

+If you’re coming from the city, you’re used to things working perfectly the first time.
+On a homestead, perfect is a myth we tell ourselves to keep from crying.
+My gravity system had a few growing pains.
 First, I forgot about algae.
 A clear plastic tank sitting in the Oregon sun turns into a giant petri dish of green slime in about four days.
 I had to go back and wrap the whole thing in a cheap black tarp (another use for my beloved zip ties) to keep the light out.
-If you don't, that slime will clog your valves faster than you can say 'garden salad.'
+If you don't, that slime will clog your valves faster than you can say garden salad.

 How This Changed My Daily Routine

+If you're going to try this, keep these three things in mind.
+First, check your seals twice.
+A tiny leak today is a muddy disaster tomorrow.
+Second, keep your tank as close to your garden as possible—friction inside the hose actually eats up your pressure.
+The longer the hose, the slower the flow.
 And finally, don't be afraid to look a little 'homestead-y.'
 My pallet tower isn't going to win any beauty contests, but it works.
 In the world of rural living, 'it works' is the highest compliment you can get.
 Now, if you'll excuse me, I have to go check if the dogs have tried to eat the new soaker hose.
 It’s always something, isn’t it?

 Related Articles